clgbatista/cubedesign-ttc/README.md

 1. a .mat file as evidence that you are cappable of decode the telecomands;
 2. another .mat file with the telemetry frames as requested by the input flight plans (csv files) and its telecomands.

+Does not matter the use of Simulink or the MATLab Script, or both of them, for the development of the solution.

+It is up to you the choose of the tool that better fits you.

 ### List of Telemetries and Commands by Service